-QUESTIONER: My name's _____, and just in regards to what you shared about with Benny Hin this morning; this kind of hits home a little bit.
-What is a righteous reaction to people like Benny Hin, because I have some friends in Illinois, who I counseled not to recently; she's been having back problems, and she’s been going to the doctor.
-Nothing's been working.
-She wanted to go to Benny Hin, and I had to go through some Scriptures with her on why his ministry is wrong, and when you look at Christ and His righteous reaction to the moneychangers in the Temple; you know, He made astrantic accords and He beat these guys up, and if I see Benny Hin walking down the street, so do you put this guy in a Holy Ghost headlock or what do you do?
-I mean, what is a righteous reaction to people like that?
+QUESTIONER: Just in regards to what you shared about with Benny Hinn this morning, this kind of hits home a little bit.
+What is a righteous reaction to people like Benny Hinn?
+Because I have some friends in Illinois, who I counseled _______ recently.
+She’s been having back problems, and she’s been going to the doctor, nothing’s been working.
+She wanted to go to Benny Hinn, and I had to go through some Scriptures with her on why his ministry is wrong, and when you look at Christ and His righteous reaction to the moneychangers in the temple - you know, He made a strand of cords and He beat these guys up, and if I see Benny Hinn walking down the street, you know, do I put this guy in a Holy Ghost headlock or, you know, what do you do?
+I mean what is a righteous reaction to people like that?

-QUESTIONER: This is your friend, Randy Horton, as you know, and he’s really excited to give you the opportunity to give you the opportunity to give your final answer tonight, so if you’ll listen carefully, you’ll hear Randy speak in a really unique way.
+QUESTIONER: This is your friend, Randy Horton, as you know, and he’s excited to have the opportunity to give you the opportunity to give your final answer tonight, so if you’ll listen carefully, you’ll hear Randy speak in a really unique way.

 RANDY HORTON: We come here to get feeding from you.
-Where do you getting your feeding?
+Where do you get your feeding?

 QUESTIONER: Did you get that?